Dwight Bialowas

-Dwight Joseph Bialowas (born September 8, 1952) is a Canadian former professional ice hockey defenceman.
+Dwight Joseph Bialowas (/ˈbaɪloʊəs/ BY-loh-əs; born September 8, 1952) is a Canadian former professional ice hockey defenceman.
 He was drafted in the second round, 18th overall, by the Atlanta Flames in the 1972 NHL Amateur Draft.
 He played 164 games in the National Hockey League between 1973 and 1977: 48 with the Flames and 116 with the Minnesota North Stars.